 With an above ground pool, you should remove these systems completely.
 Make sure to wash them well before storing for the winter.
 Make sure to remove the winterizing plugs, especially if you are storing them outside where there is risk of freezing.
 Make sure to disconnect any filter hoses for winter storage.

-NOTE: If you have a salt water system, you should set the chlorine generator to “winter” if your your system has that option.
+NOTE: If you have a salt water system or a salt water generator, you should set the chlorine generator to the “Winter” setting if it applies to your model.
 Alternatively, you can remove the system and store inside for the winter.

 Step #6: Add Winterizing chemicals.